 Assigning multiple email addresses and phone numbers to a user

-To do this, give the same external ID (and all the ticket fields to be imported, for example, role) to more than one email address or phone number, as shown in the image above.
+In the upload file, give the same external ID (and all the user fields to be imported, for example, role) to more than one email address or phone number, as shown in the image above.
 All emails or calls associated with the same external ID will be routed to the user associated with that ID.

 Importing the CSV user data file